 Our American Oak Barrels: A Hallmark of Silver Oak

 “We have yet to make our best bottle of wine.”
 This is a saying we have at Silver Oak that embodies our commitment to quality, continuous improvement and excellence.
-Our pursuit of making our best bottle of wine continues as this year we became the sole owners of a Missouri-based cooperage we proudly call The Oak Cooperage.
+Our pursuit of making our best bottle of wine continues as in 2015 we became the sole owners of a Missouri-based cooperage we proudly call The Oak Cooperage.

 Our Corks: A Commitment to Quality

 No detail goes overlooked in our pursuit of excellent wine, and that includes cork